-6.1.1 Creating a shape
+6.1.1 Selecting a shape

-To create a shape you simply pick the attribute of the shape from a list on the softkeys, then choose the shape you want from the Shapes window.
+To run a shape, select some fixtures, pick the attribute of the shape from a list on the softkeys, then choose the shape you want from the Shapes window.
 Shapes are organised using the IPCGBES attribute groups, so you can pick from a list of Dimmer shapes, or a list of Pan/Tilt shapes, or Colour shapes, and so on.
 You can also pick from a list of All Shapes.